 - During a painful procedure: There is scientific evidence that shows that babies feel less pain and are more relaxed when they are sucking.
 So, if your baby is getting a heel prick, a circumcision, or a vaccine, help him out by letting him suck through it.

-- If baby is in the NICU or under phototherapy: All babies in the NICU need pacifiers.
-They are separated from their moms, they can’t be swaddled, and they aren’t given the luxury of endless skin to skin time.
+- If baby is in the NICU or under phototherapy: Most babies in the NICU need pacifiers.
+They are separated from their parents, they can’t be swaddled, and they aren’t given the luxury of endless skin to skin time.
 They need comfort.
 The only way they can relax and calm is by sucking.
 The same applies to a baby in an incubator for phototherapy.
-If he’s in there, he’s probably screaming his head off because he can’t be held or swaddled.
+If they’re in there, they’re probably screaming his head off because he can’t be held or swaddled.
 A pacifier will make him cry less and you give a sigh of relief.

 - If mom is in a crisis situation and needs two hours of sleep: The only times Lucy mouthed her pacifier were in the first few days of her life.
 After nursing her for 22 hours, I would hand her to Joe with the pacifier and say, “Two hours.
 Please.”
 It isn’t fair to hand a daddy a baby, no bottle, and no pacifier and expect him to survive.
 He isn’t built to soothe a newborn.
 He needs a “dummy” to trick that baby into thinking he has boobs and can therefore keep her alive.
 Otherwise, that baby will be crying for you in 15 minutes.

 - In the car: Most babies hate the car.
 You can’t take her out while you are driving.
 A pacifier may be the only way to keep her from screaming the whole ride to breastfeeding support group.